danilfadhlurrahmanalwi/Daily_Spending_Predictor_Capstone_Project/README.md

+# 💸 BUDGY APPLICATION
-# 💸 Daily Spending Predictor – Machine Learning Module
+## Daily Spending Predictor – Machine Learning Module

 **Daily Spending Predictor** is a machine learning module that estimates users' daily spending limits based on their monthly income and savings goals.
 This project is part of the **Bangkit Academy 2024 Bacth 2 Capstone Project**, a program supported by Google, Traveloka, and Gojek.